|BRJ Front Page||See all Essays||Send a Comment|

 It is clear that these facts can no longer be suppressed.
 Playing football at even the high school level is harmful, and is associated with later brain damage, with mood, behavioral, and cognitive aberrations, and an elevated risk of dementia and early death.
 At the college and professional levels, the risk of eventual dementia is very high.
 That should be known by everyone who considers entering on a career in football (or other violent sports).
 They are destroying their brain.

 In the last few years, a rash of CTE cases have been reported in various sports, including ice hockey, "professional wrestling" (mixed martial arts), rugby, soccer (association football), and of course boxing, where the disease was first definitively associated with physical brain trauma as long ago as the 1920s.
 In short, any sport or activity that subjects practitioners to blows to the head is likely to result in participants spending their older years with excessive mood and behavioral disorders, with loss of memory, and in most cases with dementia.
-The prospective participant in such sports must be made fully aware of this trade-off: a chance to earn big money in one's youth, against a demented and shortened old age.
+The prospective participant in such sports must be made fully aware of this trade-off: a chance to earn big money in one's youth, against a family life plagued by domestic violence or other difficult behavior and a demented and shortened old age.
 Personally I don't see why anyone would buy into that.

 Even worse than the NFL – which after all operates in the hallowed American tradition of the profit motive – is the morally bankrupt behavior of our educational institutions.
 Our universities are fully aware of the consequences of bringing in young, impressionable, and ill-informed young men to play football for them to sweeten their bottom line and their popular renown.
 Universities that should be in the business of improving students' minds are in fact in the business of destroying the brains of their "student athletes".
 They know, as well as the NFL does, that these young men are doomed to serious brain damage.
 But it's important to the universities to not let on.
 Just as with the NFL, the eventual consequences to the players are not their concern.
 What is important is evidently bringing fame and money to the university during the few years that the young men are theirs to command and to destroy.
 It is difficult to find words for the depravity of the university leadership in luring and guiding young men to their doom.

 Let's ask, what have our national media done with this situation?
-How thoroughly have they reported and discussed the information that a career in football dooms the player to dementia?
+How thoroughly have they reported and discussed the information that a career in football dooms the player to dementia, and dooms his family to living with violence or behavioral difficulties?
 You know the answer: this has not been stressed.
 The media makes billions on football; it's one of their prime money makers.
 So just like the NFL owners and the college administrators, the media are feeding off the same cash cow, apparently a sacred cow.
 They are ready to continue to sacrifice the lives of the players for their profits from the game.

 So what should we, as concerned citizens, do about this problem?
 To me, the moral decision is clear: Boycott football at every level.
 Don't go to games, don't watch them.
 Don't allow your kids to participate.
 Object to your alma mater's football program.
 Write and ask them to justify it.
 Withhold donations.
 Raise the issue to legislators.
 Talk it up among your friends and on "social media".
 Raise a ruckus!